ibnumusyaffa/starterkit-react-typescript/README.md

 npm run dev
 ```

-### 4. Change color to match your brand color in tailwind.config.js
+### 4. Change color to match your brand color in tailwind.config.ts

 ```javascript